 Alternative 3 would reduce the toxicity, volume, and mobility of contaminants in groundwater.
-The excavation of soils with toluene concentrations above C{sat} will reduce the toluene mass in soil and volume of affected groundwater.
+The excavation of soils with toluene concentrations above C{sat}, as well as follow-up AFVR, will reduce the toluene mass in soil and volume of affected groundwater.
 The degradation reactions associated with the natural attenuation process would reduce residual toluene mass into non-hazardous end products.